kaiwinut/hateyugemu/README.md

 You can leave the tokens as empty strings in the tokens file if you don't need to use LINE Notify to receive game content.
 Instead of making a new tokens list everytime the player changes, you can also use the `--newname` option to create new players (the new players **will NOT be saved after the game**).

 Also, if you are using LINE Notify to receive game content, you might wish to use the `--skip` option to skip through the process where the assigned action of each player will be displayed on the screen in turns.

+## Requirements
+The pandas library is used to load topics from topics.csv (despite that it's an overkill)